Updated on

 3. How does Web Analytics improve user acquisition and growth?

-By segmenting users and identifying high-performing acquisition channels, you can lower your customer acquisition costs for higher ROI.
+Web analytics provides actionable insights into user journeys, marketing performance, and site optimization.
+By segmenting users and identifying high-performing acquisition channels, teams can reduce customer acquisition costs (CAC), improve conversion rates, and drive higher ROI.

 4. Can Web Analytics detect fraudulent traffic?